The American Society for Deaf Children

 Anders Jessen, Founding Partner, Hello Monday

 From a design perspective, the goal was to communicate fingerspelling in the cleanest and most simple way possible.
 Therefore, the 3D-hand is placed prominently in the centre of the site and paired with a playful typeface.
 Its angled glyphs have a dynamic movement that mirrors subtle visual nuances in the hand gestures, and the slightly off-kilter appearance feels joyful and engaging.

-In regards to color, the aim was to use a palette that was bold enough to draw people in and, at the same time, energize them to start learning to fingerspell.
+In regards to colour, the aim was to use a palette that was bold enough to draw people in and, at the same time, energise them to start learning to fingerspell.
 Capturing attention was key.